daniel-isidro/hot_n_pop_song_machine/README.md

 ### Bonus - Refining the Model

-We tried to refine the model by **expanding the original dataset** with 20,000 more not-hit songs, (**notebooks 8 to 12** on the execution guide), so we rerun all steps to get a new final predictive model.
-We found that this new model with the unbalanced dataset performed better when predicting negatives than the first selected model (which used a balanced dataset), meaning **more precision and less recall predicting negatives** (postives f1-score up from 0.90 to 0.93).
+We tried to refine the first model by **expanding the original dataset** with 20,000 more not-hit songs, (**notebooks 8 to 12** on the execution guide).
+We rerun all steps with this **unbalanced dataset** to get a new second predictive model.
+We found that this new model performed better when predicting negatives than the first model (which used a balanced dataset), meaning **more precision and less recall predicting negatives** (positives f1-score up from 0.90 to 0.93).
 But at the same time the new model **lost a lot of predictive power on the positives** (negatives f1-score dropped to 0.80 from 0.90).

-XGBoost metrics with **balanced** dataset:
+1st model - XGBoost metrics with **balanced** dataset:

 ```
             precision    recall  f1-score   support